Mac Collins

-Michael Allen "Mac" Collins (October 15, 1944 – November 20, 2018) was an American businessman and politician.
-He was a Republican member of the United States House of Representatives from 1993 to 2005, representing (previously from 1993 to 2003).
+Michael Allen "Mac" Collins (October 15, 1944 – November 20, 2018) was an American businessman and politician who served in the United States House of Representatives from 1993 to 2005, representing until 2003 and from 2005.
 In 2004, he was an unsuccessful candidate for the United States Senate.
+He was a member of the Republican Party.

 Early life

 Collins was born in Jackson, Georgia, and joined a concrete products business run by his father after graduating from high school, eventually expanding it into a ready-mix concrete company.
 His mother was the first woman to serve on the Flovilla, Georgia, city council.
 He attended public schools throughout his youth.
 He served in the Georgia Army National Guard from 1964 to 1970.

 Georgia politics and State Senator

 Collins began his political career in 1977, when he was elected to the Butts County Commission.
 He was immediately elected chairman by his colleagues and served two terms, giving up his seat in 1980 when he switched his party affiliation from Democratic to Republican.
 After losing two elections for Georgia State Senate, he was elected in 1988 from a district in Henry County south of Atlanta and served two terms there.